belle2/basf2/analysis/examples/tflat/README.md

     ```
     - `/path/to/input_parquets/` is the path to the directory containing the paruqet outputs produced by the sampler scipt.
     - The resulting training and validation files are saved to the `/path/to/output_parquets/` directory

-3. **Configuration**
-   - Possible update 'VersionBeamBackgroundMVA' and 'VersionFakePhotonMVA' in the config file if newer versions are available.

 4. **Training**
     - To launch the training use the `trainer.py` script: